 The best way to protect your business is to take proactive measures before you get married.
-No one expects to get divorced when they’re engaged or first married, but small business owners should consider taking steps that protect their company before marriage, if possible.
+No one expects to get divorced when they commit to marriage, but small business owners should consider taking steps to protect their LLCs before they become marital assets.

-As you launch your business, consider building in provisions that protect the company.
+As you launch your business, consider building in provisions that protect the company, such as in the LLC’s operating agreement.
 Creating an LLC (limited liability corporation) or C-corporation allows business owners to title real estate and property to the business.
-While your interest in the business may be marital property, creating a formal structure helps prevent individual assets owned by the business from being subject to division in the divorce process.
+While your interest in the business may be marital property, creating a formal structure helps prevent individual assets owned by the business from being subject to division in the divorce settlement.

 Creating a prenuptial agreement might seem cold at first glance.
-However, this binding contract is an effective way to protect your business in the event of a divorce.
+However, this binding contract is an effective way to protect property acquired prior to the marriage.
 This agreement, which gets signed before the wedding, outlines what happens to property, businesses, assets, and income if the couple separates or divorces.
-Prenuptial agreements are especially useful if both spouses are small business owners, together or separately.
+A prenuptial agreement is especially useful if both spouses are entitled to LLC ownership, together or separately.

 It's Not Too Late to Protect Your Business

-If you’re a small business owner in North Carolina and you’re already married, there are still ways to protect your company.
+If you’re a small business owner in North Carolina, you can still protect your business even if it is currently considered marital property.

-Separate property includes one spouse’s inheritance received during the marriage, a business started before the marriage, or a business interest that’s been protected ahead of time.
+Separate property includes property owned prior to the marriage, one spouse’s inheritance received during the marriage, a business started before the marriage, or a business interest that is protected by an operating agreement ahead of time.

-If you are already in the divorce process and have a small business that is subject to division, you must have a value to assign to the business.
+If you are already in the divorce process and have a small business like an LLC that is subject to division, you must have a value to assign to the business.

 Divorce can be emotional and messy.
-Having a lawyer on your side who understands the complexity of running a small business can make a difficult situation less challenging.
-A good lawyer can guide you through the valuation process, creating a postnuptial agreement, and property division, among other complicated aspects of divorce for business owners.
+Having an experienced attorney on your side who understands the complexity of running a small business can make a difficult situation less challenging.
+A good lawyer can guide you through the valuation process, creating a postnuptial agreement, and property division, among other complicated aspects of your divorce case.

 The content provided here is for informational purposes only and should not be construed as legal advice on any subject.